-Several Event Free Tools (EFT) have been established at Cernavoda NPP, through which emphasis can be made on the reduction of events and errors.
-The EFT include the Pre-Job Briefing and the Post-Job Debriefing, three-way communication, use of and adherence to procedures, STAR principle, conservative decision-making, questioning attitude, etc.
+The use of Event Free Tools (EFT) has been established at Cernavoda NPP, through which emphasis can be made on the reduction of events and errors.
+The EFT include the Pre-Job Briefing and the Post-Job Debriefing, three-way communication and usage of phonetic alphabet, use of and adherence to procedures, STAR principle, conservative decision-making, questioning attitude, peer check/independent verification/concurrent verification, two minutes rule, etc.

-The use of the EFT is now embedded in the thinking process of Operations, Fuel Handling and Maintenance personnel.
+The use of the EFT is now embedded in the thinking process of plant personnel as well as permanent contractors.
 The implementation of human performance indicators demonstrates the improvement made and the acknowledgement of the usefulness of those tools by the staff.
-The expectations are that EFT will be effectively and successfully used by all the plant personnel, including contractors.